Is MDF Recyclable? (And Biodegradable Too?)

 Is MDF Made From Recycled Wood?

-Deforestation is fast becoming a cause of worry globally.
+You see, deforestation is fast becoming a cause of worry globally.
 Trees are felled without remorse or the thought of planting replacements.
-Of course, trees are renewable natural resources, but we aren’t managing them well.
-As such, we may run out of trees someday.
+Of course, trees are renewable natural resources, but we aren’t managing them well, so we may run out of them someday.

-It’s sawdust and resin that help cut back on our consumption of trees.
-You may think that because it’s made from such materials, it can’t compare to other wood items.
+Thankfully, MDF uses recycled wood as a way to help cut back on our consumption of trees.
+And yes, you may think that because it’s made from such materials, it can’t compare to other wood items.
 However, that’s a misconception.

 Is MDF Biodegradable?